Michelin-Starred Restaurants in Fukuoka That Welcome Families: A Curated Family Dining Guide (2026)

 A cityscape with mountains in the background.
 (Photo by Tuan P. on Unsplash)

 The Ritz-Carlton Fukuoka opened in June 2023 — Kyushu’s first true ultra-luxury hotel and the most newsworthy family-stay option to land in the region in a decade.
-Perched on floors 19–23 of a tower over Hakata Bay, it brought brand-name luxury (Ritz Kids program, club lounge, indoor pool, six restaurants including a Michelin-aspirational kaiseki) to … Read more
+Perched on floors 19–23 of a tower over Hakata Bay, it brought brand-name luxury — the Ritz Kids program, a club lounge, an indoor pool, and six restaurants … Read more

 Expat Family Meetups in Fukuoka: Where to Find Community (2026)